MBIA Insurance Corp.: Raising money for municipal upgrades in Mexico

 Impact The bond issuance in 2010 raised funds for significant infrastructural developments.
 Proceeds not dedicated to the registry were deposited in a state infrastructure trust fund.

 An archaic and chaotic records system was limiting economic activity

 The State of Mexico is one of the more densely populated regions of Mexico, housing about 14 percent of the country’s population and accounting for more than 10% of its GDP.
 Despite a fairly robust economy, the state’s large and growing population has put a strain on resources and infrastructure.

 A good example of this aging infrastructure is the Instituto de la Funcion Registral (IFREM), the state’s public registry, where land and property records are stored.
 IFREM is the largest registry by volume in the world.
 Yet a longstanding failure to upgrade the facility meant that – in the year 2009 – land and property titles were still being entered by hand on paper and stored in bound books.
-The system was archaic and inefficient, resulting in lost or deteriorated records and a general lack of trust and interest by individuals in officially registering their property.
+The outdated system had lost or deteriorated records and degraded public trust from individuals seeking to officially register their property.
 The lack of reliable and predictable record management limited investment in real estate and overall economic activity.

 OPIC guaranty supports bond issuance

 Around the same time, the State of Mexico had launched an ambitious economic development program seeking to improve its competitiveness, and it identified legal certainty of property ownership as a key component in facilitating long term growth and economic activity.
 But the state faced a parallel challenge of raising funds for this long-overdue upgrade.
 Mexican financial markets had been hit hard by the global financial crisis and in 2009, when these upgrades were being considered, long-term debt issues were a hindrance.